Applied Mathematics

 Bachelor of Science Degree

 The Applied Mathematics Bachelor of Science program provides a solid background in mathematics and its applications within a highly supportive and stimulating learning environment.
 Mathematics is the language of Science and Technology.
 Thus the Applied Mathematics program is at the very heart of the mission of Farmingdale State College.
-Students benefit from small class size, personal attention, and a network of social and academic opportunities including our Mathematics Club, the Center for Applied Mathematical Sciences, the Mathematics Learning Center, and the Undergraduate Teaching Assistant program.
+Students benefit from small class size, personal attention, and a network of social and academic opportunities including the Center for Applied Mathematical Sciences, the Mathematics Learning Center, and the Undergraduate Teaching Assistant program.
 Students will acquire strong quantitative and analytic skills, incorporating the use of powerful state-of-the art computational technology in advanced problem solving and research projects.

+All students will complete a major project in our Seminar in Applied Mathematics which will involve collaborative work.
 Students can combine the Bachelor of Sciences in Applied Mathematics (Major) with a Minor in another field, or even obtain a Dual Major in mathematics and a related field.
 These minors and dual majors enable students to pursue inter-disciplinary interests which enhance future employment opportunities.
+Students can also enroll in one or more of the following microcredentials while satisfying the requirements for the major or minor and/or advancing their career.

 Applied Mathematics graduates possess the skills to enter a wide variety of excellent careers.
 An applied mathematics degree provides the background for jobs in business, telecommunications, finance, actuarial science, operations research, transportation, and education.
 Appropriate elective courses in areas such as computer science, engineering technology, economics, or natural sciences permit students to apply their mathematical knowledge to these fields, opening employment opportunities in additional careers, including pharmaceutical research, information services, and quality control.
 Applied Mathematics graduates are also well prepared to continue their studies at the graduate level in various fields of applied mathematics, finance, applied sciences, or mathematics education.